sahad-mk/Fireprint/README.md

            1. pip3 install json2html
            2. apktool.jar (/tools directory)
            3. grep and awk
-           4. Java runtime

 ## Installation
           • clone the fireprint repo https://github.com/sahad-mk/Fireprint
           • Make the script has executable permission
           • Just run the script with python3

 ## Usage
              python3 fireprint.py -a|-i|-p <filename/firebase db name> [-o filename]

    Examples:

            • python3 fireprint.py -a test.apk

            • python3 fireprint.py -i tets.ipa or

            • python3 fireprint.py -p tets_db

              if '-o' option is not specified by the user, Default file name will be as of the input file.